 What you can’t change is the fingerstyle patterns and chord shapes, as they are what gives Scarborough Fair its distinctive sound.

 Chords from the key of G

-Take the Advanced Guitar Course to learn more about finger style techniques and playing in different time signatures.
+Take the advanced course and learn more about fingerstyle techniques as well as playing in different time signatures and modes.